Last Updated on July 7, 2022 by Alice Benny

 - Car: Renting a car is our top recommendation.
 A car gives you the freedom to explore Yosemite on your own terms.
 Many roads lead to Yosemite’s most popular attractions, with many parking options.
 But do note that, due to the park’s popularity, there is the potential for heavy traffic during high season.
 Parking lots at trailheads and popular attractions also fill up fast, so we recommend you get there early (7:30 am or earlier).

 - Shuttle: There are free shuttle services that run through Yosemite during the year.
 The Yosemite Valley Shuttle operates year-round and takes tourists all through Yosemite Valley.
 The El Capitan Shuttle only runs through peak season and takes visitors to the Four Mile Trailhead and Valley Visitor Centre.
-There is also the YARTS (Yosemite Area Regional Transportation System), which brings tourists to Yosemite from various destinations and around the park to certain spots.
+In addition to the free shuttle service, there is also the YARTS (Yosemite Area Regional Transportation System), which brings tourists to Yosemite from various destinations and around the park to certain spots.
 YARTS is a paid shuttle and is subject to closures at certain times of the year.

 Where to Stay at Yosemite

 Since this is such a popular destination, it can be difficult to find lodging in Yosemite.
 All lodging in peak season books up fast, so you’ll want to book well ahead of time.
 Here are the three main options to consider:

 Lodging: Several historic lodging options in the park itself are managed by the National Parks Service.
 These lodges range from luxury hotels to classic lodges to campground style cabins and more.
 But be warned that these fill up fast during peak season, so book well ahead of time.